Is your business ready to go global? We’re here to help.

 Bambike is now setting its sights on cultivating sustainable tourism by educating tourists about cultural heritage and choosing eco-friendly alternatives.

-From its headquarters in Intramuros, the company has also rolled out a rental shop in Guimaras province - in an idyllic community under renewable energy wind turbines.
-The project was developed in partnership with the National Grid Corporation.
-Bambike has also sent a custom fleet of bicycles to a hotel in Siem Reap, Cambodia so that their guests can explore the locale in a stylish and responsible manner.
+From its headquarters in Intramuros, the company has also rolled out a rental shop in Guimaras province, an idyllic community powered by renewable energy wind turbines..
+Setting sights on cross-border opportunities overseas, Bambike has also created a custom bicycle fleet for hotels in Siem Reap, Cambodia so that their guests can explore and sightsee using their own pedal-power.

 Tourist rents bamboo bike from local Filipino man

-There’s no stopping Bambike from scaling its business and expanding to other markets.
-Finding the right logistics services provider is crucial in making this happen.
+Bambike is focused on scaling its business and expanding to other markets.
+Finding the right logistics services provider has been crucial to making this happen.

 To discover more sustainable companies whose eco-products are having a positive impact on the environment, head to our Sustainability page here.